javadan/CGIAR-Crop-Damage-Classification-Challenge/README.md

 Image_tiling_CGIAR_2023.ipynb - image tiling, chopping up images into chunks.
 I thought we'd get more detail from the high res images.
 Validation score went up to 1.3, so apparently that was worse.

 CNN_and_histogram_CGIAR_2023.ipynb WIP- ran out of time
-1. basic efficientvit_l2.r384_in1k fastai training, got about .7, then
+1. basic efficientvit_l2.r384_in1k, (about .7 ish on public LB) then
 2. caformer_s36.sail_in22k, (about .7 ish on public LB) ,then
 3. convnextv2_large.fcmae with attempt to merge histograms, which in hindsight, is, i dunno.
 That data is already encoded in the pixels.
 Right?
 We're gonna have to ask GPT4 about this one, and maybe even Claude.
+GPT4 suggests isotonic regression.
+There's always more to learn.

 got weird output.  still meaningful output?